 And we were right: Besides being devoid of traffic, the road surface was mostly good, sometimes great:

-Thanks to Google Earth we can find the place.
-Here’s the new bridge with the old road on the left where we crossed the drift (yellow) and that beautiful tree we rested under (red) –
+Thanks to Google Earth we can find the place where the bridge had washed away.
+Here’s the new bridge and new road on the right, with the old road on the left where we crossed the drift yellow (yellow arrow) and that beautiful tree we rested under: